Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 Description

-Preparation of the written report and oral presentation of the group activity.
+Preparation of the written assignments and oral presentations for the team activity.

 Hours